arpakornb/Halite4/README.md

 # Halite4
-This is the bot for Halite 4 on kaggle.com.
+This repo contains my best submission for the Halite 4 competition on kaggle.com https://www.kaggle.com/c/halite.
 Its final rank is around ~26-30.